USTA Southern Regulations (Rules & Regs)

 ii.
 USTA League Regulations may be expanded by the USTA Southern League Committee as authorized by USTA League Regulations to facilitate administration of programs within USTA Southern.
 Such additional regulations adopted by the USTA Southern Adult League Committee cannot be in violation of USTA League Regulations and shall be published annually.

 i.
 USTA Southern may establish adult league programs not included within the USTA League program.
-Any such additional USTA Southern Adult League programs must be approved by the USTA Southern Executive Committee.
+Any such additional USTA Southern Adult League programs must be approved by the USTA Southern Board of Directors.

 ii.
 Regulations to facilitate the administration of USTA Southern league programs will be developed and administered by the USTA Southern Adult League Committee and published annually.